 In Michigan, a person commits a disorderly offense when he or she does any of the following:

-Michigan has joined a number of states in banning picketing at a funeral after a recent string of events involving the Westboro Baptist Church picketing the funerals of military personnel killed in Iraq and Afghanistan with signs such as “Thank God for dead soldiers.”
+Michigan joined a number of states in banning picketing at a funeral after a string of events involving the Westboro Baptist Church picketing the funerals of military personnel killed in Iraq and Afghanistan with signs such as "Thank God for dead soldiers."
+The state lawmakers in enacting this type of legislation exercise the power to impose content-neutral time, place, and manner restrictions concerning free speech.
+Although the First Amendment protects the right of picketers to protest at military funerals, the protestors are allowed only if they are addressing public issues.
+An important factor in balancing the law here is the distance restrictions.
+Michigan requires a protestor maintain a distance of at least 500 feet.

 |What is Prohibited||